Roman Anthony

-Roman Anthony (born May 13, 2004) is an American baseball outfielder in the Boston Red Sox organization.
+Roman Joseph Anthony (born May 13, 2004) is an American professional baseball outfielder for the Boston Red Sox of Major League Baseball (MLB).
+He made his MLB debut in 2025 after being widely recognized as baseball's top prospect.

 Amateur career

-Anthony lives in North Palm Beach, Florida, and attended Marjory Stoneman Douglas High School.
+Anthony attended Marjory Stoneman Douglas High School in Parkland, Florida.
 He committed to play college baseball at Ole Miss after his sophomore year.
-He was named the Broward County 7-A Player of the Year by the Sun Sentinel after hitting for a .363 average with five home runs, six doubles, and 22 RBIs with 26 stolen bases and 32 runs scored.
+He was named the Broward County 7-A Player of the Year by the Sun Sentinel after hitting for a .363 batting average with five home runs, six doubles, and 22 runs batted in (RBIs) with 26 stolen bases and 32 runs scored.
 As a senior, Anthony batted .520 with 52 hits, 14 doubles, 10 home runs, 40 RBIs, and 36 runs scored and repeated as the Broward 7-A Player of the Year.
 He was also named the Gatorade Florida Player of the Year and Florida Mr. Baseball.
-Earlier in the season, Anthony had seven hits in 15 at bats with four stolen bases in the National High School Invitational as the Eagles won the tournament.
+Early in the season, Anthony had seven hits in 15 at bats with four stolen bases in the National High School Invitational, which his team won.

 Professional career

-Anthony was considered a top prospect for the 2022 Major League Baseball draft.
-The Boston Red Sox selected Anthony 79th overall in the 2022 MLB draft.
+Anthony was considered a top prospect for the 2022 MLB draft and was selected 79th overall by the Boston Red Sox.
 He signed with the team and received an over-slot signing bonus of $2.5 million.
 After signing, Anthony was assigned to the Rookie-level Florida Complex League Red Sox to begin his professional career.
+He was promoted in late August to the Salem Red Sox of the Single-A Carolina League.

+Anthony returned to Salem at the beginning of the 2023 season.
+He batted .228 with one home run and 18 RBI in 42 games played with Salem and was promoted to the High-A Greenville Drive.
+Anthony was promoted a second time to the Double-A Portland Sea Dogs after hitting .294 with 12 home runs, 38 RBI, and 41 runs scored in 54 games played with Greenville.
+He finished the season with a .272 batting average and 14 home runs with 64 RBIs and 78 runs scored.
+Anthony was recognized as the Red Sox' minor league hitter of the year for 2023.

+Anthony began the 2024 season with Portland, ranked as the Red Sox' number two minor-league prospect by Baseball America.
+In August, he was promoted to the Triple-A Worcester Red Sox, along with fellow-prospects Marcelo Mayer and Kyle Teel.
+At the time of his promotion, Anthony had posted a .269/.367/.489 slash line with Portland.
+In September, Anthony was named the top prospect in baseball by Baseball America, replacing Junior Caminero due to the latter's time in the majors.